RHFieldProductManagement/baremetal-ipi-lab/09-workloads.md

 Use "virtctl options" for a list of global command-line options (applies to all commands).
 ~~~

-Lets go ahead and see what the status of our virtual machine by connecting to the console (you may need to hit enter a couple of times):
+Let's go ahead and see what the status of our virtual machine by connecting to the console (you may need to hit enter a couple of times):

 ~~~bash
 [lab-user@provision ~]$ virtctl console fedora